Diocese of Yokohama (Catholic)

-The Roman Catholic Diocese of Yokohama (Dioecesis Yokohamaensis, カトリック横浜教区) is a diocese of the Roman Rite of the western Latin Church of the Catholic Church.
+The Diocese of Yokohama (Dioecesis Yokohamaensis, カトリック横浜教区) is a Latin Church diocese of the Catholic Church.
 Its cathedral is located in the city of Yokohama.
 It is a suffragan diocese of Roman Catholic Archdiocese of Tokyo in Japan and therefore in Tokyo's ecclesiastical province.

 History

 There have been two dioceses in Yokohama.
 On January 5, 1846, the Apostolic Vicariate of Japan was established.
 This became the Apostolic Vicariate of Northern Japan in 1876 and then was suppressed in 1891 to establish the Archdiocese of Tokyo.

 On November 11, 1937, the Diocese of Yokohama was erected out of territory of the Archdiocese of Tokyo.
 The new diocese covered eight prefectures of Japan: Kanagawa, Ibaraki, Tochigi, Gumma, Saitama, Yamanashi, Nagano and Shizuoka.
 On January 4, 1939, four of those prefectures – Saitama, Ibaraki, Tochigi and Gumma – were moved to the newly formed Apostolic Prefecture of Urawa, now the Roman Catholic Diocese of Saitama.